mshukor/EvALign-ICL/README.md

 accelerate == 0.21.0
 ```

-# Usage and Model Download
+# Usage

-To do inference on custom images and see your results you can check [OpenFlamingo](https://github.com/mlfoundations/open_flamingo#usage) and [IDEFICS](https://huggingface.co/blog/idefics).
-You need also to follow these repo to download the models.
+To do inference on custom images and see your results you can check [OpenFlamingo](https://github.com/mlfoundations/open_flamingo#usage) and [IDEFICS](https://huggingface.co/blog/idefics)